Bren2010/draft-keytrans/draft-ietf-keytrans-protocol.md

 the new root hash from the given log entries and the full subtrees retained by the user.

+Additionally, the Transparency Log defines two durations: how old of a view of the tree is acceptable, and how far ahead of the current time a view of the tree may claim to be.
+Users verify that the rightmost log entry's timestamp falls within this range according to their local clock.

-Only once the user successfully verifies that the log entries' timestamps are monotonic and that it correctly computed the new root hash, can they update their stored state to replace the previous tree head with the new one.
+Only once the user successfully verifies that the log entries' timestamps are monotonic, that it correctly computed the new root hash, and that the rightmost log entry's timestamp is in an acceptable range, can they update their stored state to replace the previous tree head with the new one.

 For users which have never interacted with the Transparency Log before and don't have a previous tree head to advertise, the Transparency Log simply provides the